 A nursery and pre-school are a necessary part of our program.

 Do middle and high school students have a place in Catholic Schoolhouse?

 Yes!
 These are some of the years when regular peer contact can be a real blessing.
 They meet with their age group while the younger children are with their tutors.
-The goal is to help meet their needs in the dialectic stage of learning.
-We work on skills that will help our students become good Catholic citizens while having a positive peer experience in an academic setting.
+The goal is to help meet their needs in the dialectic and rhetoric stages of learning while immersing them in a positive, academic peer environment.
+Keeping topics aligned with the Tour Guide maintains family unity.

 Do you offer tutor training?

 Yes!
 Tutor training occurs every summer online and in a growing number of site locations throught the country.

 I don’t know very many homeschool families, where do I start?